run-llama/LlamaIndexTS/apps/docs/docs/modules/index.md

 # Core Modules

-LlamaIndex.TS offers several core modules, seperated into high-level APIs for quickly getting started, and low-level APIs for customizing key components as you need.
+LlamaIndex.TS offers several core modules, seperated into high-level modules for quickly getting started, and low-level modules for customizing key components as you need.

-## High Level API
+## High-Level Modules

 - **Document**: A document represents a text file, PDF file or other contiguous piece of data.